bshimel-cloudera/edu_cml_deeplearning_with_gpu/README.md

 Once it has all loaded, you will land into the project page.
 ![Load Into Project](images/LoadIntoProject.png)

 From there you can create a new session.
 When creating a session, we can choose from different CPU / RAM and GPU configurations.
 In my case, I have selected 4 cores / 8GB RAM and 1 GPU.
 With FashionMNIST, 1 GPU is enough for us to fit the algorithm relatively quickly.
 For more advanced problems and with more complex deep learning models, more GPUs maybe needed.
-The techniques for leveraging multiple GPUs for deeplearning however can get complicated so I won't go over that today.
+The techniques for leveraging multiple GPUs for deep learning however can get complicated so I won't go over that today.

 In the following examples, I will use the native CML IDE but Jupyter is baked into CML as well should you prefer that.